Flexiblefabric/Tien-Len/README.md

 - `assets/card_backs/` for alternative card backs.
 - `assets/tables/` for table textures.
 - `assets/music/` for background tracks.
+- `assets/avatars/` for optional player avatars (initials are shown if no image is found).

 Table textures will be tiled to fill the screen and can be switched at runtime from the graphics settings menu.